-The FY19 budget for Capital Projects is \$33.4M.
+The FY20 budget for Capital Projects is \$25.3M.
 These projects receive partial funding in the form of grants from the FAA, FDOT, and the Transportation Security Administration (TSA).
 Passenger Facility Charge revenue is also used on specific capital projects with FAA approval.
 When additional funds are needed, reserves may be used.
-Other outside revenues may be planned, such as private investment funds, but these sources are not included in the revenue forecast for Capital Projects.

-In FY20 through FY21, capital projects include a multi-level parking garage, runway rehabilitation, Airco connecting taxiways, and a new cargo apron.
-The scheduled capital projects in the outer years of the forecast period include construction of a new taxiway, drainage improvements, and a renovated passenger terminal.
+In FY20 through FY21, capital projects include a new cargo apron and the completion of both the landside improvements and the ticketing "A" in-line baggage project.
+The scheduled capital projects in the outer years of the forecast period include construction of a new taxiway, drainage improvements, a parking garage, and improvements and expansion to the passenger terminal.

-The total reserve level in the Airport Revenue and Operating fund is budgeted at \$22.6M (67.4%) for FY19.
+The total reserve level in the Airport Revenue and Operating fund is budgeted at \$25.9M (72.7%) for FY20.
 The Airport built reserves over the past several years from the increased passenger airline service revenues, CFCs, and conservative operating expenditures, which resulted in increased annual operating profits.
 The reserves are available in the event of unanticipated revenue shortfalls as well as to support future capital funding needs.
-The Airport reserves also include the projected cost of Other Post Employment Benefits (OPEB), as proprietary funds are required by GASB #45 to record the entire annual required contribution (ARC) accrual on the financial statements.
-The amount of OPEB for the Airport Fund in the FY17 Comprehensive Annual Financial Report, Proprietary Funds Statement of Net Position is \$3M.